JakobHtz/JakobHtz/README.md

 I'm Jakob, a web developer :globe_with_meridians: based in Karlsruhe, Germany :de:.

-My prefered languages to code in are:
+My preferred languages to code in are:
 - C#
 - Java :hotsprings:
 - TypeScript (Angular)